lsst-uk/lasair-lsst/pipeline/filter/README.md

   * watchlists.py
-Check a batch of alerts against the cached watchlist files, and ingests the resulting watchlist_hits int the local database
+Check a batch of alerts against the cached watchlist files, and ingests the resulting watchlist_hits into the local database

+  * watchmaps.py
+Check a batch of alerts against the cached watchmap files, and ingests the resulting watchmap_hits into the local database

   * filters.py
 Fetch and run the users active queries and produces Kafka for them